carlo-tronnberg/xpfarm_YB_Exam_MineSweeper/notes.md

   - Scenario #1 🔴 - Mark a suspicious square that might have a bomb
   - Scenario #1 🟢
   - Scenario #1 🔨
+  - Scenario #1 🔴 - Unmark a square